danielribeiro/PdClojureBindings/README.md

   (prn (contact-method-delete userid new-contact-method))))
 ```

 *Note:* anytime you are passing an id, you can also pass an map with the :id key.
-Which is why this example we can write
+Which is why in this example we can write

 ```clojure
 (contact-method-update userid new-contact-method :contact_method {:address "not_rich_hickey@example.com" })